Party Police: English Police Storm Small Birthday Party in Body Armor and Protected with a Helicopter

 For the full story, click here.

-10 Responses to “Party Police: English Police Storm Small Birthday Party in Body Armor and Protected with a Helicopter”
+10 thoughts on “Party Police: English Police Storm Small Birthday Party in Body Armor and Protected with a Helicopter”

 Agreed.
 Police are searching through Facebook.
 Is having an all night party illegal?
 They should bring down children’s PJ parties immediately!!!